Asteroid Software

 - I now print the basic charts on A3 paper so I can scribble in up to 200 asteroids!
 But I think I may need something bigger soon, like wall!

-Here’s My Method for Using Sirius:
+Here’s the Method I’d Used for Sirius:

 To calculate a complete Asteroid List file in SIRIUS — this will only work if you have bought the optional extra Asteroid Add-On Files for SIRIUS: